piotrpolak/pepiscms/README.md

     System core can be upgraded without any modification in the current application at any time.

     There are two kinds of modules - builtin (available in all projects) and user-space modules.
-    Modules can be enabled or disabled from the administration panel.
+    Modules can be enabled or disabled from the administration console.
-    A typical module consists from both admin and public controllers and support code.
+    A typical module consists from both admin and public controllers + the support code.

     Read more about [modules](#modules).

 * **Advanced user and user right management**

-    The user is granted a certain right above an entity.
+    The user is granted a certain right above a business entity.
     Every single controller method has associated a minimal right above a certain entity.

     All violations of security policy are reported in system audit logs.